Service design at Discovery

 - understanding constraints that may come in the form of policy, process, technology or delivery

-- auditing existing processes, and understanding how much they can be used as-is or whether they would require significant changes.
+- auditing existing processes and understanding how much they can be used as-is or whether they would require significant changes

-- if the service is transformational, start working on an as-is blueprint with recommendations for a to-be, or, if the service is new, start working on recommendations from your findings, data and research
+- if the service is transformational, start working on an as-is blueprint with recommendations for a to-be, or, if the service is new, start working on recommendations from your findings, problem framing, data and research

 Improve the playbook